yangshun/front-end-interview-handbook/questions/javascript-questions.md

 john.sayName1(); // John
 john.sayName2(); // John

-// The regular function can have it's "this" value changed, but the arrow function cannot john.sayName1.call(dave); // Dave (because "this" is now the dave object) john.sayName2.call(dave); // John
+// The regular function can have its "this" value changed, but the arrow function cannot john.sayName1.call(dave); // Dave (because "this" is now the dave object) john.sayName2.call(dave); // John